 While Invisalign is a very tempting alternative to metal-based braces from an aesthetic standpoint, they may not be an efficient option for patients suffering from severe cases of overbite.
 Due to the limited fixation ability of the plastic-based material used for this type of braces, they are suited for less severe cases, with low levels of misalignment.
 The orthodontist will determine whether or not the patient is eligible for this course of treatment.

-2. Retainers, Jaw Expanders, and Other Orthodontic Devices
+2. How to Fix an Overbite with Retainers, Jaw Expanders and Other Orthodontic Devices

 Depending on the symptoms displayed by the patient, the orthodontist will determine the best-suited type of corrective device that can improve the misalignment of the teeth, as well as the improper development of the jaw.